cotarr/collab-auth/data/token-certs/README.md

-# Instructions to make token signing RSA keys
+# Instructions to make token signing RSA keys for Oauth 2.0 tokens

 Openssl is used as a command line tool to generate a pair of files containing the RSA keys.
-The RSA private key is used add a digital signature to a new token using the "RS256" algoithm.
+The RSA private key is used add a digital signature to a new access token using the "RS256" algoithm.
-The RSA public key is used to verify the signature whe then token is decoded.
+The RSA public key is used to verify the signature whe then access token is decoded.
 Although the "certifiacte.pem" file is a standard self signed SSL/TLS web certificate, only the RSA Public-Key within the certificate appears to be relevant.
 The certificate attributes for "Validity Not After:..." and "Subject: CN..."